RobTillaart/dateTimeHelpers/README.md

 #### Implementation notes

-- the function share an output buffer.
+- the functions share an output buffer.
 This can give problems when prints are made fast after each other as the buffer is not printed completely before it is filled again. (think also RTOS)
 - math is straightforward, may be optimized? sprintf()?
 - code has repeating parts, may be optimized?